jesusjda/scrum-psm1-cheatsheet/README.md

 - The **Goal** is **inspect** the increment or any other outcome of the Sprint.
 - **Adapt** Product Backlog if needed.
+- Is a working session.
+Avoid limiting it to a presentation.
 - **Undone work** is **NOT** presented during Sprint Review.
 - Sprint Review is based on **transparency** and **colaboration**.